digitalcredentials/verifier-core/README.md

 The typescript definitions for the result can be found [here](./src/types/result.ts)

+Note that the verification result doesn't make any conclusion about the overall validity of a credential.
+It only checks the validity of each of the four steps, leaving it up to the consumer of the result to decide on the overall validity.
+The consumer might not, for example, consider a credential that had expired or had been revoked to be 'invalid'.
+The credential might still in fact be useful as a record of history, i.e, I had a driver's licence that expired two years ago, but did have it during the period 2018 to 2023, and that information might be useful.

-There are four general flavours of result that might be returned:
+There are three general flavours of result that might be returned:

-1. <b>successful verification</b>

-A verification is successful if the signature is valid (the credential hasn't been tampered with), hasn't expired, hasn't been revoked, and was signed by a trusted issuer.
+1. <b>all checks were conclusive</b>

+All of the checks were run *conclusively*, meaning that we determined wether each of the four steps in verification (signature, expiry, revocation, known issuer) was true or false.

-A successful verification might look like this example:
+A conclusive verification might look like this example where all steps returned valid=true:

 ```
 {
-  "verified": true,
   "isFatal": false,
   "credential": {the supplied vc - left out here for brevity/clarity},
   "log": [